Hey, sustainable tourism, regenerative tourism is not the competition you think it is!

 Seven Points of Departure

 Seven key points of departure for regenerative tourism are outlined.
-The aim of this short list is to help to distinguish regenerative tourism from sustainable tourism.
-If you spot and additional points of departure, don't worry, there will be a follow up post!
+This short list aims to help distinguish regenerative tourism from sustainable tourism.
+If you spot additional points of departure, don't worry—there will be a follow-up post!

 1. Sustainable tourism is good, but not enough.

-2. Instrumental ethics versus an ethic of care.
+2. Transactional ethics of doing less harm versus an ethic of care.

 Regenerative principles are founded on holistic management approaches, mutual respect, networked relations, and connection with nature and all living and non-living things.
-Regenerative tourism is not guided by metrics but from a deeper ethical position not only to do no harm, but to give back more than we take, i.e. to regenerate.
+Regenerative tourism is not guided by metrics but by a deeper ethical position not only to do no harm but to give back more than we take, i.e. to regenerate.

 3. Scientific thinking versus knowing with Nature.

-The scientific paradigm which has dominated since Enlightenment and the industrial revolution starting in the 18th century is being challenged.
-Not only are different worldviews are emerging, but interest in indigenous ways of knowing and working with nature are challenging the traditional white western worldviews.
+The scientific paradigm, which has dominated since the Enlightenment and the Industrial Revolution starting in the 18th century, is being challenged.
+Not only are different worldviews emerging, but interest in indigenous ways of knowing and working with nature is challenging the traditional white Western worldviews.
 Indigenous knowledge connects diverse areas of knowledge and practice, such as ecology, astronomy, climate, culture, law and spirituality, and seeks harmony and balance with nature.
 Distance and domination over nature are to be avoided.

-Regenerative tourism challenges the current view of the tourism system, which is traditionally conceptualised as an industrial system made up of parts which need to be managed according to the rules of scientific management.
-It calls for a rebalancing and a need to place more emphasis on the intentional design of tourism and visitor economies to balance the needs of people, communities with the regeneration and resilience-building with and for nature
+Regenerative tourism challenges the current view of the tourism system, which is traditionally conceptualised as an industrial system made up of parts that need to be managed according to the rules of scientific management.
+It calls for a rebalancing and a need to place more emphasis on the intentional design of tourism and visitor economies to balance the needs of people and communities with the regeneration and resilience-building with and for nature

 4. Economic value versus holistic value co-creation.

-For decades, the assumption underpinning tourism is that it should be industry- or investment-facing[3].
-In that framing, all other stakeholders who contribute social, cultural, natural value for instance, or have to deal with the loss of value, were side-lined in this narrow worldview.
+For decades, the assumption underpinning tourism has been that it should be industry—or investment-facing[3].
+In that framing, all other stakeholders who contribute social, cultural, and natural value, for instance, or have to deal with the loss of value, were sidelined in this narrow worldview.
 Government policy and destination management have focused almost exclusively on economic value and attracting economic investment to the detriment of a wider and more holistic understanding of the value of 'investment' and 'money'.

 5. Outside experts versus local knowledge and capacity building.

-For too long we have placed emphasis on outside experts coming in and telling local communities what to do.
-They spend too little time understanding the challenges, how issues are experienced, and appreciating the ingenuity of the local community.
+For too long, we have placed emphasis on outside experts coming in and telling local communities what to do.
+They spend too little time understanding the challenges and how issues are experienced and appreciating the ingenuity of the local community.
 Template plans might simplify and scale a standard approach, but this ignores the very essence and character of the visitor economy, the unique energy and capacity of local people and business communities.
 These local 'assets' are the key to the future and the source of uniqueness for businesses, destinations and communities.
 Harnessing the knowledge, insights, creative problem-solving and ownership of local stakeholders builds local capacity, achieves stronger ownership, and leads to more resilient and engaged communities.

 6. Strategic versus regenerative leadership.

 Scientific management has given us all manner of leadership theories.
-While we can scientific principles to leadership, our research [4] and our lived experience is that leadership depends on:
+While we can scientific principles in leadership, our research [4] and our lived experience show that leadership depends on:

 (a) the capacity of the individual to lead;